 The only downside we found with out old one are the first few popped kernels running amok in your kitchen.
 They shoot out at high speed and usually don’t end up in the bowl underneath.

 To help remedy this, we partially cover the air popper with a tea towel at the beginning to help guide the first kernels into the bowl.
 I believe this issue was addressed with this newer design.

 The Presto hot air popper is a great yet affordable choice to get started making popcorn at home.

 This Cuisinart Air Popper is definitely the best looking air popper you can get.
 At least in my humble opinion.
 It comes in a royal blue and – my favorite – an elegant red.

-Unlike other appliances that you may want to keep out of sight when not in use, this beautiful air popper makes a great permanent addition to your kitchen counter.
+Unlike other appliances that you may want to keep out of sight when not in use, this beautiful air popper has made a great permanent addition to my kitchen counter.

 The interior popping chamber has a stainless steel bottom and aluminum sides.
 And the on/off switch on the side makes operating the air popper really easy without having to unplug it every time.

 Some users have remarked that the blow fan seems too strong, so that some unpopped kernels get blown out immediately after starting the cycle.
 I found this to be true as well, but discovered the best way to prevent that from happening is to add just a bit more kernels.

 Others have shared that letting the appliance run empty for a couple of minutes to warm up the inner chamber before filling in the kernels seems to remedy that issue.
 Tilting the air popper backwards during the first little while seems to help as well.